-My running/blogging pal Chelsea over at The Dancing Runner recently posted something about how much she loves getting up early, which led me to think about how I love it too, which led me to write this post.
+My running/blogging pal Chelsea over at The Dancing Runner recently wrote about how much she loves getting up early, which led me to think about how I love it too, which led me to write this post.

 Some of you may not be morning people and do your best work at night.
-That’s great, and you should keep doing that if that works best for you.
-But for those who WANT to get out of bed in the morning but struggle with it, I thought I’d share my tips.
+That’s great, and you should keep doing that if that works for you.
+For those who want to be morning people but struggle with it, here are some tips.

-I should add: I’m single, have no kids, and don’t have to work late nights – all things I’m very happy about.
-If that’s not the case for you, it’s understandable that some of these things might pose a challenge.
-This is just stuff that works for me.
+Disclaimer: I’m single, have no kids, and don’t have to work late nights.
+If that’s not the case for you, it’s understandable that some of these tips might pose a challenge.
+This is just what works for me.
 Feel free to take from it whatever you can.